piranha/gostatic/README.md

 rules.
 One for any markdown file, one specifically for index.md and one for generated tags.

-Note: Specific rules override generic matching rules, but logic is not exactly very smart, and there is no real precedence defined, so if you have several matches for a single file you could end up with any of them.
-Note that there is some order: exact path match, exact name match, glob path match, glob name match.
+Specific rules override generic matching rules, but logic is not exactly very smart, and there is no real precedence defined, so if you have several matches for a single file you could end up with any of them.
+Note that there is some
+order: exact path match, exact name match, glob path match, glob name match.
 NOTE: this may change in future.

 Rules consist of path/match, list of dependencies (also paths and matches, the